Peter Khalil: Early life

-Khalil's parents migrated to Australia from Egypt in 1970 and their experience has significantly affected his later political outlook, "They were striving to seek a better life in Australia.
-They were seeking a life of security, and opportunity and prosperity."
-He gave credit to Bob Hawke for the opportunity his family was given in Australia."
-As a child, he lived in public housing.
-After leaving school, Khalil competed on the international tennis circuit and was once ranked No 25 domestically for singles.
+Khalil lived in public housing as a child.
+After leaving school, he competed on the international tennis circuit and was once ranked No. 25 domestically for singles.
+He competed in the boys' singles tournament at the 1990 Australian Open, losing to Todd Larkham in the first round.
 In 1996 Khalil gained the degrees of BA and LL.B. from the University of Melbourne and in 2001 graduated as a Master of Laws in the field of international law at the Australian National University.
-He is a Coptic Christian.